Adreeja6/DESeq2/README.md

 ## Repository Structure

-- `pipeline.sh`: Bash script for the RNA-Seq pipeline, handling preprocessing, alignment, and gene quantification.
+- `script.sh`: Bash script for the RNA-Seq pipeline, handling preprocessing, alignment, and gene quantification.
 - `app.R`: R Shiny application for differential expression analysis and visualization using DESeq2.
 - `MDS.txt`: Metadata file with URLs for downloading FASTQ files.
 - `README.md`: This file, providing setup and usage instructions.